jay-asante/jeffery-asante/README.md

 - 👋 Hi, I’m @jeffery-asante
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in Web Development and Data Science
 - 🌱 I’m currently learning Python and Go
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...